 The number one thing you can do to increase your chances of catching a permit is to find yourself a good permit guide.
 All guides aren’t created equal so save yourself the headache and try to find the best one on the flats.
 And just like we’ve said before, make sure you listen to your guide.
 Don’t guide your guide.
 They know what they’re doing, you don’t.
 Listen to your guide, be respectful, and together you’ll make a great team and hopefully bring some permit to hand.

 Other than listening to your guide, make sure you’re always ready.
 Make sure your line is ready to shoot when a fish is spotted and be alert and attentive when poling the flats.
-This way when the shot presents itself you can deliver the fly in a second’s notice.
+This way when the shot presents itself you can deliver the fly at a second’s notice.
 But that brings us to the second part of delivering the fly: casting.

 Maybe the most beneficial thing you can do before a salt trip is to practice your double haul.
 With permit the name of the game is not so much how far you can cast, but how accurately.
 Practice double hauling in a park or clearing with some hoola hoops or plates to improve your accuracy.